Bottom Line

 The Samsung C49RG9 price ranges from $900 to $1,200.
 You might also be interested in the Innocn 49C1R, which offers similar features for ~$50 less.

-The newer model, the Samsung Odyssey G9, can be found for $1,000 – $1,400 with a higher 240Hz refresh rate via DSC support and a faster 1ms GtG pixel response time speed.
-So, we highly recommend investing in the G9 model for gaming.
+The newer model, the Samsung Odyssey G9, can sometimes be found on sale for just $800 with a higher 240Hz refresh rate and a faster 1ms GtG pixel response time speed.

 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.